felixmaral/advanced_UAV_conf/README.md

 # advanced_UAV_conf

-Python package for generating **UAV (Unmanned Aerial Vehicle)** configurations, building their geometry in **OpenVSP**, and computing basic performance metrics.
+Python package for generating **UAV (Unmanned Aerial Vehicle)** configurations, building their geometry in **OpenVSP**, and computing basic performance metrics (placeholders).

 ## Project Overview

 **Advanced UAV Configurator** is a tool for **parametric exploration of UAV (Unmanned Aerial Vehicle) configurations** in an automated way.

-This system allows an aerospace engineer to:
+This system allows an engineer to:

 - Define a **design space** with key parameters for wing, tail, and fuselage.
 - Generate multiple UAV configurations using systematic or random variations.